 During this period I was working on independent novels as well, such as Hearts of Stone (one of my personal favorites), which was published by Dutton and won multiple awards.

 I was traveling a lot, and trying to spend time with my family.
 It got too difficult to juggle all those things, so in 2004, I became a full time writer.
 Now I'm busier than ever!
-I've recently spent three years working in secret with a wonderful team at American Girl to create a new Historical Character named Caroline Abbott.
-I wrote six books about Caroline, which were released in September, 2012.
-The first book, Meet Caroline, spent three weeks on the Publishers Weekly Top 25 Best Selling Children's Books list -- officially making me a best selling author!
-And in February 2013 the seventh book, Traitor In The Shipyard: A Caroline Mystery, was released.
+I spent three years working in secret with a wonderful team at American Girl to create Caroline Abbott, one of their historical characters (now retired) and write six books about her.
+The first, Meet Caroline, spent three weeks on the Publishers Weekly Top 25 Best Selling Children's Books list—officially making me a best selling author!

-During those same years I was also creating my Chloe Ellefson series for adults.
+During those same years I was also creating my Chloe Ellefson series for adults and mature teens.
 These are traditional mysteries (no explicit sex, violence, or gore).
 Chloe is a curator at Old World Wisconsin.
-The award-winning series is published by Midnight Ink, and begins in 1982--the year I started working there.
+The award-winning series is published by Midnight Ink, and begins in 1982—the year I started working there.

-My husband Scott and I live in the wonderful state of Wisconsin.
+My husband Scott (aka "Mr. Ernst") and I live in the wonderful state of Wisconsin.
 Gardening is a big interest of ours.
-We’re gradually turning our suburban yard into a wildlife oasis of native plants, shrubs and trees--and adding heirloom vegetables to our garden.
+We’re gradually turning our suburban yard into a wildlife oasis of native plants, shrubs and trees—and adding heirloom plants to our vegetable garden.

 Scott is also my business partner.
 He handles our accounting, sales, and marketing (including this website).
 We enjoy traveling together, most often to visit new locales for future books, and to present programs at libraries and schools.